EVORA-project/evora-ontology/models/docs/externalEquivalentTaxon.md

 # Slot: external equivalent taxon (externalEquivalentTaxon)

-_Any equivalent taxon in a different taxonomy if exists/known to serve as a bridge (e.g, ICTV towards NCBI)_
+_Any equivalent taxon in a different taxonomy if exists/known to serve as a bridge (e.g, ICTV towards NCBI)._